bobril/bbcore/README.md

 By default prerelease versions are not used.

 In `package.json` create `bobril` section and set `bbVersion` to specific version you need.
 By setting `tsVersion` you can override used TypeScript for compilation.
+By setting `jasmineVersion` you can override Jasmine version only allowed values are "2.99" (default) and "3.3".

     "bobril": {
         "bbVersion": "0.9.0",
-        "tsVersion": "2.7.1"
+        "tsVersion": "2.7.1",
+        "jasmineVersion: "2.99"
     }

 By setting `BBVERSION` enviroment variable you can define default version (including prerelease).
 If you will start `bb2` instead of `bb`, then `BBVERSION` override what is in `package.json`